MediocreKarma/3D-Editor_CPP/README.md

 * Move point on Layer by dragging on a point button in Layer View, move Layer View by dragging anywhere else
 * Switch back to 3D view by pressing the Minimized Space button (top right)
 * Generate a predefined Mesh using the Generate dropdown (top left)
+* Add, delete, or duplicate layers using the tools at the bottom of the layer list

 ## Credits